 A student’s most crucial time is going to college.
 You have a list of colleges that you may be considering, but apart from this, you should also think about how you want to attend college.
 Are you willing to dedicate your whole time and be a full-time student, or are you planning on being a part-time student?
-Certain factors help you distinguish between them, but ultimately, it depends on your university or college.
+Certain factors help you distinguish between them, but ultimately, it depends on the institution.

 Before attending any college, it’s always important to think ahead of time about the enrollment requirements.
 So, if you are still uncertain about the two, this article will help you explore more about the differences between a full-time and part-time student and how these can affect your education.